 In this changing intellectual landscape, scholars from a wide variety of disciplines – the social sciences, the humanities and the fine arts – seek to analyze things and images as gatherings of technologies, materials, histories and interactions extending through space and time.
 The production and distribution of a commodity reshapes a vast global landscape.
 Gift exchange between cultures establishes diplomatic and economic ties.
 The physical expression of a border between nations both constrains and enables behavior on both sides.
 Our approaches to the material world challenge us to consider its impact on the most diverse realms of human life.

-Committee membership includes: Nancy Appelbaum (history), Amanda Beardsley (doctoral student, art history), Daniel Davis (music), Olivia Holmes (English, general literature and rhetoric), Tom McDonough (chair, art history), Randy McGuire (anthropology), Monike Mehta (English), Natalija Mijatovic (art), Neil Christian Pages (German and Russian studies), Mark Poliks (system science and industrial engineering), Andrew Scholtz (classical and Near Eastern studies), Pamela Smart (anthropology, art history), David Stahl (Asian and Asian American studies), Jennifer Stoever-Ackerman (English), Dale Tomich (sociology) and Brian Wall (cinema).
+Committee membership includes: Nancy Appelbaum (history), Amanda Beardsley (doctoral student, art history), Daniel Davis (music), Olivia Holmes (English, general literature and rhetoric), Randy McGuire (anthropology), Tom McDonough (art history), Monika Mehta (English), Natalija Mijatovic (art), Neil Christian Pages (German and Russian studies), Mark Poliks (system science and industrial engineering), Andrew Scholtz (classical and Near Eastern studies), Pamela Smart (chair, anthropology, art history) and Brian Wall (cinema).